kunlun-wu/kunlun-wu.github.io/_research/research-2.md

 1. Dissolve the cerium nitrate and HMT in separate beakers, each containing **400mL** deionized water.
 2. Stir both beakers for **30** **minutes**
 3. Combine the contents of each beaker in and stir for **any number of minutes** (in this project we tried **6-hour** samples and **72-hour** samples)
-4. Dry the beaker, cover with aluminum foil, and refrigerate to stop the growth of particles

 ### Centrifugation and Drying
 - The procedure is the same as described in [Low Temperature Conductivity and Structural Analysis of Cu-CeO₂ Nanoparticles](https://kunlun-wu.github.io/research/research-1/), we also tried copper-doped nanoceria samples left this project (**2%** and **16%** Cu-CeO₂).

 ### Nanoparticle Size Characterization
-- Dynamic Light Scattering (DLS) was first attempted, but the results were inconclusive due to the high polydispersity of the samples from nanoparticle clustering, and I forgot to take pictures :disappointed_relieved:.
+- Dynamic Light Scattering (DLS) was first attempted, but the results were inconclusive due to the high polydispersity of the samples from nanoparticle clustering.
 - Scanning Electron Microscopy (SEM) imaging was then performed using a Zeiss Sigma VP SEM.
 The samples were prepared by drop-casting a dilute nanoparticle suspension onto silicon wafers and allowing them to dry under ambient conditions.
 <img src='/images/research/2thinfilmnano/5.png'>
 <img src='/images/research/2thinfilmnano/6.png'>